bitbar/test-samples/samples/testing-frameworks/appium/client-side/javascript/webdriver.io/README.md

 * `screenshots` - Here will appear all taken screenshots.
 Note: Directory will be cleared before each test run.
 * `test/specs/main.js` - Test itself
 * `wdio.conf.js` - Config for [Webdriver.io Testrunner](https://webdriver.io/docs/gettingstarted.html)
 * .`credentials.json` - This file isn't included in the repository, however it's required to run sample code.
-You need to create it by yourself according to instruictions below.
+You need to create it by yourself according to instructions below.
 It is used to store sensitive data.

 ### Dependencies